-CERT-In Directions prescribe certain compliance requirements for service providers, intermediaries, data centres, body corporate, virtual private server providers, cloud service providers, VPN service providers, virtual asset service providers, virtual asset exchange providers, custodian wallet providers and government organisations (individually and collectively, 'Entities').
-These compliance requirements include the following.
+Directions released by the Computer Emergency Response Team (CERT-In) (CERT-In Directions) prescribe certain compliance requirements for service providers, intermediaries, data centres, bodies corporate, virtual private server providers, cloud service providers, VPN service providers, virtual asset service providers, virtual asset exchange providers, custodian wallet providers and government organisations (individually and collectively, 'Entities').
+These compliance requirements include the following:

 - Reporting of a cybersecurity incident: specified cybersecurity incidents are to be reported to CERT-In within six hours of noticing such incidents or of being notified of such incidents. - Appointment of a POC: a point of contact (POC) is to be appointed to engage with CERT-In in relation to the CERT-In Directions.
-Details of the POC need to be provided to CERT-In and should be kept updated. - Maintenance of logs in India: logs of information and communications technology (ICT) systems are to be maintained for a rolling period of 180 days. - ICT clock synchronisation: entities must connect to a network time protocol (NTP) server of the National Informatics Centre (NIC) or National Physical Laboratory (NPL) or with NTP servers traceable to these NTP servers, for synchronisation of the ICT systems clocks of such entities. - Data retention: data centres, cloud service providers, virtual private server providers and virtual private network service providers are required to maintain certain data (such as name of subscriber, email address and IP address, address and contact number, ownership pattern, etc) for five years or a longer duration as mandated by law after any cancellation or withdrawal of registration. - Virtual asset service providers: virtual asset exchange providers and custodian wallet providers must maintain all information obtained as part of Know Your Customer (KYC) and records of financial transactions for five years.
+Details of the POC need to be provided to CERT-In and should be kept updated. - Maintenance of logs in India: logs of information and communications technology (ICT) systems are to be maintained for a rolling period of 180 days. - ICT clock synchronisation: entities must connect to a network time protocol (NTP) server of the National Informatics Centre or National Physical Laboratory or with NTP servers traceable to these NTP servers, for synchronisation of the ICT systems clocks of such entities. - Data retention: data centres, cloud service providers, virtual private server providers and virtual private network service providers are required to maintain certain data (eg, name of subscriber, email address and IP address, address and contact number, ownership pattern, etc) for five years or a longer duration as mandated by law after any cancellation or withdrawal of registration. - Virtual asset service providers: virtual asset exchange providers and custodian wallet providers must maintain all information obtained as part of know your customer policy and records of financial transactions for five years.